Gustavo-Kuze/Chocolatra/README.md

 NOTE: Since version 1.6, the program will automatically generate an English lang_dict.json file inside Its execution directory.
 You can use that file to translate to your own language and send It to me, if You want others to enjoy globalized texts as well.

+## Credits

+* The credits for the forms styling goes to the <a href="https://github.com/IgnaceMaes/MaterialSkin">MaterialSkin</a> project;
+* The credits for the json parsing used on the translator engine goes to the <a href="https://github.com/JamesNK/Newtonsoft.Json">Json.NET</a> project;

 ____

 <h5>PT-BR</h5>